Coinbase and SEC Escalate Legal Battle Over Crypto Regulations: Report

 This legal battle comes amid a broader fight between the crypto industry and US regulators.
 The SEC has repeatedly insisted that most crypto tokens should be treated as securities, thus falling under its regulatory authority.

-This has led to the agency filing lawsuits against various crypto firms, including Coinbase, accusing them of listing unregistered securities.
+Consequently, the agency filed lawsuits against various crypto firms, including Coinbase, accusing them of listing unregistered securities.
 Coinbase denied these accusations and is engaged in a separate legal case with the SEC regarding these allegations.

 Future of Crypto Regulation

-The federal appeals court judges noted that the SEC has the discretion to prioritize its rulemaking but pressed the agency on why cryptocurrency hasn’t been a higher priority, given its growing significance.
+The federal appeals court judges have noted that the SEC has the discretion to prioritize its rulemaking.
+Nevertheless, they pressed the agency on why cryptocurrency hasn’t been a higher priority, given its growing significance.
 While the crypto industry seeks clarity, the SEC remains firm in its belief that digital assets should be governed by the existing securities laws.

 About the Author: Jared Kirui